Empress Nagako: Empress dowager

 After the Emperor's death on 7 January 1989, she became empress dowager.
-At that time, she was in failing health herself and did not attend her husband's funeral.
+At that time, she was in failing health herself and could not attend her husband's funeral.
 She was confined to a wheelchair and remained in seclusion for the rest of her life.
 A video of her sitting in a wheelchair beside a window was published in 1993.
-There were also persistant rumours that she was suffering from dementia or Alzheimer's disease.
+There were also persistent rumours that she was suffering from dementia or Alzheimer's disease.
 In 1995, she became the longest-living empress dowager of Japan, breaking the record of Empress Kanshi, who had died 868 years earlier.

 At the time of her death at the age of 97 in 2000, Nagako had been an empress for 74 years.
 In her final days, the Imperial Household Agency (IHA) announced that she was suffering from breathing problems but that the illness was not serious and she was on a respirator.
-On 15 June, the IHA director-general told certain segments of the press that her condition had taken a turn and it was repored that she had slipped into a coma on the next day after her blood pressure dropped.
+On 15 June, the IHA director-general told certain segments of the press that her condition had taken a turn and it was reported that she had slipped into a coma on the next day after her blood pressure dropped.

 Nagako died at 4:46 pm on 16 June 2000, with her family at her side.
 Her son Akihito, who had been carrying out public engagements earlier in the day, immediately went to Fukiage Palace and reportedly held his mother's hand as she died.
 At his request, no injections or intravenous fluids were administered to prevent any suffering.
 The IHA announced her death at 6:30 pm and gave "old age" as the cause of death.

 Following the announcement, neon signs in Ginza and the lights in Tokyo Tower were turned off.
 The flags flew at half-mast on government buildings, and music and dance were excluded from public events for a day.
 People also gathered outside palace gates to pay their respects.

 A mourning period of 150 days was declared by the imperial court.
 A team was set up by the IHA to organize her funeral, which largely followed the customs implemented at her mother-in-law Empress Teimei's funeral in 1951.
 Her funeral was held at the Toshimagaoka Imperial Cemetery on 25 July 2000 and was attended by one thousand mourners, including members of the imperial family, government leaders and foreign diplomats.
 Her son Akihito was the chief mourner during the service, which featured elements of the Shinto religion.
 Hundreds of mourners also gathered outside cemetery gates.

-Emperor Akihito granted his mother the posthumous title of Empress Kōjun, drawing inspiration from the Kaifūsō.
+Emperor Akihito granted his mother the posthumous title of Empress Kōjun, which means "fragrant purity", drawing inspiration from the Kaifūsō.
 Her final resting place is in a mausoleum named Musashino no Higashi no Misasagi, near that of her husband within the Musashi Imperial Graveyard.